Pregnancy changes your body in more ways than

 What is our approach?

-Physical therapy, including hands on treatment like soft tissue and joint mobilization, can help minimize pain.
+Pregnancy physical therapy, including hands-on treatment like soft tissue and joint mobilization, can help minimize pain.
 Patient education and corrective exercises can assist with improved balance, posture, and ergonomics.

 These factors are equally important AFTER birth.
 Typical postpartum care includes 1-2 follow up visits with a healthcare provider, usually within the first 6 weeks postpartum.
-At that point, most moms receive clearance for full return to “normal activity” – and they often have no idea where to begin!
+At that point, most moms receive clearance for a full return to “normal activity” and they often have no idea where to begin!
 Physical therapists can be an EXCELLENT resource during this “fourth trimester”.
-We can address any lingering or new pains/injuries, and provide education on self-care postpartum.
-We can also assess movement mechanics for basic child care (lifting or carrying baby, breastfeeding, etc.) and facilitate a safe return to prior level of activity and exercise.
+We can address any lingering or new pains and injuries, and provide education on self-care postpartum.
+We can also assess movement mechanics for basic childcare (lifting or carrying baby, breastfeeding, etc.) and facilitate a safe return to prior level of activity and exercise.

 Did you know?